 Scholarships

 Scholarships are available to deserving students who can use them to reduce or eliminate their education expenses.
-Before choosing a scholarship recipient, the university considers the student’s history and background, including letters of recommendation, work experience, and, most importantly, academic records.
+Before choosing a scholarship recipient, the university considers the history and background, including letters of recommendation, work experience, and, most importantly, academic records.

 Grants

-Grants are funds awarded by the federal, state, or private sectors that can be used to pay for tuition and/or additional student expenditures such as books, transportation, and equipment.
+Grants are funds awarded by the federal, state, or private sectors that can be used to pay for tuition and additional student expenditures such as books, transportation, and equipment.
 Most grants are given out based on financial need rather than academic achievement.

 Graduate Assistantships